 Heading back northwest for the next two, Shiprock is an isolated mountain rising nearly 1,583 feet (482.5 m) above the high-desert plain of the Navajo Nation.
 The Navajo name for the peak, Tsé Bitʼaʼí, “rock with wings” or “winged rock”, refers to the legend of the great bird that brought the Navajo from the north to their present lands.

-Obviously, this area is of great spiritual significance, and it is closed to climbing or hiking, but you can view and photograph it from Indian Service Route 13 or from US Highway 491.
+Obviously, this area is of great spiritual significance, and it does not allow climbing or hiking, but you can view and photograph it from Indian Service Route 13 or from US Highway 491.

 38. Four Corners

-This is the only location in the United States where four states meet, and is marked by national monument.
+This is the only location in the United States where four states meet, and is a national monument.
 It’s also an area of historical significance with regards to the statehood of each state.

 Pin me for later: